Here are some tips for developing valuable models.

 - Keep forward momentum.
 If a model is not producing a desired behavior and you're out of ideas, then temporarily hard-code the desired behavior as an "intervention", move on, and periodically revisit the intervention to try out more elegant ideas.

-- If your desired outcome feels magical, then you probably don't (yet) have enough technical knowledge to achieve it.
+- Don't embark on a project unless you have some solid ideas on how to approach it.
+If your desired outcome feels magical, then you probably don't (yet) have enough technical knowledge to achieve it.